HL7/US-Core/input/pagecontent/index.md

 ### Introduction

 The US Core Implementation Guide is based on [FHIR Version R4] and defines the minimum set of constraints on the FHIR resources to create the US Core Profiles.
-It also defines the minimum set of FHIR RESTful interactions for each of the US Core Profiles to access patient data.
-There are two different ways to implement US Core:
+It also defines the minimum set of FHIR RESTful interactions for each of the US Core Profiles to access patient data. <span class="bg-success" markdown="1">By establishing the “floor” of standards to promote interoperability and adoption through common implementation, it allows for further standards development evolution for specific uses cases.</span><!-- new-content -->  There are two different ways to implement US Core:
 1. Profile Only Support: Systems may support *only* the US Core Profiles to represent clinical information.
 1. Profile Support + Interaction Support: Systems may support *both* the US Core Profile content structure *and* the RESTful interactions defined for a resource.